 David G. Dodge, M.S., DABT, CIH

-Mr. Dodge is a Principal Scientist at Gradient with a versatile skill set in the human health risk sciences.
+Mr. Dodge is a principal at Gradient with a versatile skill set in the human health risk sciences.
 He is board-certified in both toxicology and industrial hygiene.
 On behalf of clients in law, industry, and government, Mr. Dodge has characterized current and historical exposure to and health risks from a diverse array of chemical agents in products, workplaces, and the environment.
 Mr. Dodge received a Master’s of Science in Public Health from San Diego State University and is a primary or participating author of over a dozen published scientific papers and over 30 presentations at scientific conferences or seminars.

 Asbestos: Analyzed exposure, health risks, and historical state of knowledge issues in the context of claims of personal injury from exposure to asbestos in various industries and settings.
 These include workers in maritime (operating ship, shipyard, and port), steel, foundry, chemical, mining/milling, automotive, and construction industries, and general population building occupants and do-it-yourselfers.